Elcock-Lab/uiowa_bd/README.md

 ## Using *uiowa_bd*: summary of input

-All input files and their required formats are described in detail later; probably the best way to get a "feel" for these inputs is to look in the various EXAMPLE folders that are provided.
+All input files and their required formats are described in detail later, but probably the best (and certainly the quickest) way to get a "feel" for all of these inputs is to look in the various EXAMPLE folders that are provided.
 At the most basic level, however, the following files are required as inputs to *uiowa_bd*:

 1. An **input file** (e.g. uiowa_bd.inp) that lists all of the details of the system to be simulated.
 Conceptually, this file combines features that are found in GROMACS’ grompp.mdp and topol.top files, but it uses a very different format.